-(aa)

-(I) Clergy member.

-(II) The provisions of this paragraph (aa) shall not apply to a person who acquires reasonable cause to know or suspect that a child has been subjected to abuse or neglect during a communication about which the person may not be examined as a witness pursuant to section 13-90-107 (1) (c), C.R.S., unless the person also acquires such reasonable cause from a source other than such a communication.

-(III) For purposes of this paragraph (aa), unless the context otherwise requires, "clergy member" means a priest, rabbi, duly ordained, commissioned, or licensed minister of a church, member of a religious order, or recognized leader of any religious body.

-(bb) Registered dietitian who holds a certificate through the commission on dietetic registration and who is otherwise prohibited by 7 CFR 246.26 from making a report absent a state law requiring the release of this information;

-(cc) Worker in the state department of human services;

-(dd) Juvenile parole and probation officers;

-(ee) Child and family investigators, as described in section 14-10-116.5, C.R.S.;

-(ff) Officers and agents of the state bureau of animal protection, and animal control officers;

-(gg) The child protection ombudsman as created in article 3.3 of this title;

-(hh) Educator providing services through a federal special supplemental nutrition program for women, infants, and children, as provided for in 42 U.S.C. sec.
-1786.

-(ii) Director, coach, assistant coach, or athletic program personnel employed by a private sports organization or program.
-For purposes of this paragraph (ii), "employed" means that an individual is compensated beyond reimbursement for his or her expenses related to the private sports organization or program.

-(jj) Person who is registered as a psychologist candidate pursuant to section 12-43-304 (7), C.R.S., marriage and family therapist candidate pursuant to section 12-43-504 (5), C.R.S., or licensed professional counselor candidate pursuant to section 12-43-603 (5), C.R.S., or who is described in section 12-43-215, C.R.S.
+- (cc) Worker in the state department of human services; - (dd) Juvenile parole and probation officers; - (ee) Child and family investigators, as described in section 14-10-116.5, C.R.S.; - (ff) Officers and agents of the state bureau of animal protection, and animal control officers; - (gg) The child protection ombudsman as created in article 3.3 of this title; - (hh) Educator providing services through a federal special supplemental nutrition program for women, infants, and children, as provided for in 42 U.S.C. sec.
+1786. - (ii) Director, coach, assistant coach, or athletic program personnel employed by a private sports organization or program.
+For purposes of this paragraph (ii), "employed" means that an individual is compensated beyond reimbursement for his or her expenses related to the private sports organization or program. - (jj) Person who is registered as a psychologist candidate pursuant to section 12-43-304 (7), marriage and family therapist candidate pursuant to section 12-43-504 (5), C.R.S., or licensed professional counselor candidate pursuant to section 12-43-603 (5), or who is described in section 12-43-215: - (kk) Emergency medical service providers, as defined in sections 25-3.5-103(8) and 25-3.5-103(12) and certified pursuant to part 2 of article 3.5 of title 24; - (II) Officials or employees of county departments of health, human services, or social services; and

+(mm)Naturopathic doctor registered under article 37.3 of totle 12.
-(2.5) Any commercial film and photographic print processor who has knowledge of or observes, within the scope of his or her professional capacity or employment, any film, photograph, video tape, negative, or slide depicting a child engaged in an act of sexual conduct shall report such fact to a local law enforcement agency immediately or as soon as practically possible by telephone and shall prepare and send a written report of it with a copy of the film, photograph, video tape, negative, or slide attached within thirty-six hours of receiving the information concerning the incident.

-(3) In addition to those persons specifically required by this section to report known or suspected child abuse or neglect and circumstances or conditions which might reasonably result in abuse or neglect, any other person may report known or suspected child abuse or neglect and circumstances or conditions which might reasonably result in child abuse or neglect to the local law enforcement agency, the county department, or through the child abuse reporting hotline system as set forth in section 26-5-111, C.R.S.

-(3.5) No person, including a person specified in subsection (1) of this section, shall knowingly make a false report of abuse or neglect to a county department or local law enforcement agency.

-(4) Any person who willfully violates the provisions of subsection (1) of this section or who violates the provisions of subsection (3.5) of this section:

-(a) Commits a class 3 misdemeanor and shall be punished as provided in section 18-1.3-501, C.R.S.;

-(b) Shall be liable for damages proximately caused thereby.
+- (2.5) Any commercial film and photographic print processor who has knowledge of or observes, within the scope of his or her professional capacity or employment, any film, photograph, video tape, negative, or slide depicting a child engaged in an act of sexual conduct shall report such fact to a local law enforcement agency immediately or as soon as practically possible by telephone and shall prepare and send a written report of it with a copy of the film, photograph, video tape, negative, or slide attached within thirty-six hours of receiving the information concerning the incident. - (3) In addition to those persons specifically required by this section to report known or suspected child abuse or neglect and circumstances or conditions which might reasonably result in abuse or neglect, any other person may report known or suspected child abuse or neglect and circumstances or conditions which might reasonably result in child abuse or neglect to the local law enforcement agency, the county department, or through the child abuse reporting hotline system as set forth in section 26-5-111, C.R.S. - (3.5) No person, including a person specified in subsection (1) of this section, shall knowingly make a false report of abuse or neglect to a county department or local law enforcement agency. - (4) Any person who willfully violates the provisions of subsection (1) of this section or who violates the provisions of subsection (3.5) of this section: - (a) Commits a class 3 misdemeanor and shall be punished as provided in section 18-1.3-501, C.R.S.; - (b) Shall be liable for damages proximately caused thereby.

-10. VETERINARIAN REPORTING / IMMUNITY
+8. VETERINARY REPORTING & IMMUNITY

-COLO REV. STAT. § 12-64-121 (2017).
-Reporting requirements-immunity for reporting-veterinary-patient-client privilege inapplicable.
+COLO.
+REV. STAT. § 12-64-120.
+Veterinary records in custody of animal care providers-definition--rules